vneeraja/Credit_Risk_Analysis/README.md

 The balanced accuracy score is low at around 64%, which states that the model was correct 64% of the time.

-Precision: The precision for the high-risk loan applications is low at 0.01, indicating a large number of false positives, which indicates an unreliable positive classification.
+**Precision**: The precision for the high-risk loan applications is low at 0.01, indicating a large number of false positives, which indicates an unreliable positive classification.

-Recall:  For high-risk loans its 0.60 and for low-risk is 0.68.
+**Recall**:  For high-risk loans its 0.60 and for low-risk is 0.68.
 A low recall is indicative of a large number of false negatives.

-Support: For our results, there are 17118 actual occurrences for low-risk loans and 87 actual occurrences for high-risk loans.
+**Support**: For our results, there are 17118 actual occurrences for low-risk loans and 87 actual occurrences for high-risk loans.

 #### B. Synthetic Minority Oversampling Technique